 Life doesn’t happen in a straight line.
 It’s cyclical or more of a spiral, if you will .

-I encourage you to be open to the benefits that develop as a result of moving your body in different ways- different directions, different rhythms, different focus.
+I encourage you to be open to the benefits that develop as a result of moving your body in different ways- different directions, different rhythms, with different focus.
 Be open to your body’s innate ability to self-correct.
-Notice and learn from its infinite and intuitive innate wisdom.
+Notice and learn from its infinite and intuitive wisdom.
 Allow space for new ideas, body sensations, and experiences and notice how naturally and easily the breath can move the body.

 Having said that, I don’t mean to imply that Pilates is two-dimensional.
-Contrary to much popular opinion and the ongoing fitness world debates about this, Pilates is far more than a linear two-dimensional system.
-Anyone who works on the Spine Corrector or Short box will identify with this.
+Contrary to much popular opinion and the ongoing fitness world debates, Pilates is far more than a linear two-dimensional system.
+Anyone who works on the Spine Corrector or Short box regularly will identify with this.
 Even in Mat class we have opportunities to practice spirals and experience our muscles literally spiraling around the spine.

-Spiral, circular movements also allow for greater freedom throughout your body and help create space in your joints.
+Spiral, circular movements also allow for greater freedom throughout your body and helps create space in your joints.
 Movement in Pilates, as in Tai Chi, comes first from the mind’s intention to move, then from the energy (created in part by inhalation) within our bodies as directed by the mind’s intention.
 If we can intend that the energy that causes the movement be spiraling (moving in circles as it moves straight) then great internal and external strength is developed.
 This is true no matter how straight the movement looks on the outside of our bodies.
 Continue to move your body and increase your spinal flexibility with this concept and you will discover yet additional benefits.